INKWWW/NUS-shuttle-bus/README.md

 # Analyze the mobility of NUS shuttle bus

-### Contribute to StarHub's project.
-Link to StarHub:http://www.starhub.com/personal.html
+### This is the first project to analyze the data captured by sensors on buses StarHub installed last year, which contributes to one of StarHub's projects.
+Link to introduction of StarHub:http://www.starhub.com/personal.html
 __________________________________________________________________________________________________________

 ### Go for the ‘Final_Version folder’, which aggregates all Python programs for this project!